"Boonah" is an atmospheric, comfortable and roomy 1850s house on a large block adjoining the church.

-- The property is family-friendly however small children must be supervised when on the rear balcony due to the risk of them falling off the edge.
+The property is family-friendly however small children must be supervised when on the rear balcony due to the risk of them falling off.
 If you have pets we just ask that you ensure they don't come into the house nor do they disturb the neighbours please.
 Dogs can be tied up on the back verandah under shelter and a water dish is provided.

 Additional occupants are $20 per night.
 (We prefer a maximum of 6 people but can accommodate 8 depending on circumstances.)

-Prices may be higher over Christmas and Easter holidays.
+Prices may vary over Christmas and Easter holidays.

 A $30 cleaning fee is charged regardless of how long you stay.

-Bookings are payable in advance.
-Please contact us to negotiate a price if you're planning on staying a week or more.
+A deposit is payable in advance.
+Please contact us for a price if you're planning on staying a week or more.

-The town's post office, National Parks office and two supermarkets are a 5 minute walk down the main street.
-A beautiful loop-walk along the river (an off-leash area for dogs) begins at the end of the street and takes you past possible platypus viewing spots (best seen at dusk and dawn; or there's a Platypus reserve a short drive out of town too, turn right off Delegate Road a couple of minutes after leaving town).
+The town's post office, National Parks office and supermarket are a 5 minute walk down the main street.
+A beautiful loop-walk along the river (an off-leash area for dogs) begins at the end of the street and takes you past possible platypus viewing spots (best seen at dusk and dawn; or there's a Platypus Reserve a short drive out of town too: turn right off Delegate Road a couple of minutes after leaving town).

 Next door to the cottage is the town's Anglican church, making Boonah ideal for wedding group accommodation in the Bombala region.